 Exam Weightage: 10-12 % | Class periods ~ 22-23

-This unit introduces you to the idea of change, which is why we study calculus.
-Calculus allows us to generalize knowledge about motion to diverse problems involving change.
+This unit introduces you to the idea of change, which is the reason we study calculus.
+Calculus allows us to generalize knowledge about motion and apply it to diverse problems involving change.
 Using the concept of limits, you’ll learn the subtle distinction between evaluating a function at a point and considering what value the function is approaching after a point in time.
-As you progress through this unit, you’ll learn how to determine change by justifying claims about limits and continuity through definitions, theorems, and properties.
+As you move through this unit, you’ll learn how to determine change by justifying claims about limits and continuity through definitions, theorems, and properties.

 The big ideas explored in this unit: